teisenbe/transpsoe/README.md

 # Transpsoe

-This is a **work-in-progress** Eurorack 1u 22hp module that performs pitch transposition on V/oct signals.
-The panel is designed for Intellijel 1u, but is (untested) compatible with Pulp Logic 1u. **This module has never been built and may be unsafe to construct**.
-Build instructions can be found [here](build_instructions.md).
+This is a Eurorack 1u 22hp module that performs pitch transposition on V/oct signals.
+Outputs are accurate to within 1.5mV, often better.
+The panel is designed for Intellijel 1u, but is (untested) compatible with Pulp Logic 1u.
+Build instructions can be found [here](build_instructions.md). **Note: rev 1 has not been built yet, but is only minor changes from rev 0, see the [changelog](CHANGELOG.md) for details.**

 ![Image of Transpsoe's panel](panel/panel.png)
 ![Render of Transpsoe's boards](render.png)